Seed viability

 Beginning a test

-GGCE will register a new viability test in the database and display new row for the test (below, the row with an ID of 76 is the new test item for the inventory).
+GGCE will register a new viability test in the database and display a new row for the test (below, the row with an ID of 76 is the new test item for the inventory).
 If you want to immediately proceed to recording observations, you can do so using the ID and the observation number (in this example, 76.1).
-Refer to the Record observations section for details.
+Refer to the Record observation section for details.

 Scheduling a test